ParwarYasinQadr/ParwarYasinQadr/README.md

 ⚡ Full-Stack Developer | Software Engineer<br><br>
-🧠 I don't just write code — I architect systems that scale, automate, and earn.<br>
+Writing code is cheap.
+Designing systems that last is the real work.<br>
 Building at the intersection of AI and real business problems, from Kurdistan to wherever the problem is.<br><br>
 🚀 TypeScript ecosystem is my home— because life's too short to switch between languages.<br><br>
 🔧 Currently building:<br>